Avery-Littlemore/shopping_cart_boilerplate/client/README.md

 Another issue that I've discovered with this is if I add to cart and then edit the quantity, my math does some weird stuff

 Also working on how to "buy" items, and what to return.

+Noticing another error where if I load a cart with multiple of the same item and then buy, it only subtracts the stock by 1